ZeroX-DG/blog/source/_posts/What-comes-is-better-than-what-came-before.md

 > You are what you perceive
 > What comes is better than what came before

-I sat down and smiled at my cup of lemonade.
+I sat down and smiled bitterly at my cup of lemonade.

 Is it?
 Is it really better?